korospace/mysql-cheatsheet/2-dml/README.md

 <br />

 ## update data
-*   This statement is used to change data with specific row at table
     ```sh
     UPDATE products
     SET name = 'Kripik pisang sale manis', price = 12500,quantity = 76